Fatal Frame III: The Tormented: Synopsis

 After surviving a car crash which killed her fiancé Yuu Asou, freelance photographer Rei Kurosawa remains in mourning for him and takes to photographing reportedly-haunted locations.
 She is assisted by her flatmate Miku Hinasaki, who lost her brother Mafuyu to supernatural events.
 While photographing the ruin of Kuze Shrine, Rei sees a vision of Yuu and follows him into a place later dubbed the Manor of Sleep.
 After encountering the hostile ghost of a tattooed woman, Rei returns to reality.
 That night she dreams of the Manor of Sleep, waking up with a tattoo growing across her body.
 She begins investigating Kuze Shrine with the help of Miku and Kei Amakura, a friend of Yuu and uncle to Mio who lost her sister Mayu.

 It is revealed that Kuze Shrine was the site of a ritual where a chosen priestess received tattoos emblematic of a person's grief, eventually being impaled in a sacred chamber so her spirit would carry the grief into the afterlife.
-The last priestess, Reika, was in love with the banished Kaname.
-When Kaname tried to rescue her, he was murdered in front of her, causing the tattoos' power to overwhelm her.
-Reika now haunts the Kuze Shrine through the Manor of Sleep, cursing those who lost loved ones into becoming trapped within the Manor in their dreams; those unable to find a new reason to live die in reality and turn to ash.
+The last priestess, Reika, was in love with a previous priestess's child Kaname and volunteered for the role as she thought him dead from an earthquake.
+When Kaname visited her after the ritual to comfort her, he was murdered by the Kuze Shrine high priestess for his trespass, causing the tattoos' power to overwhelm Reika and destroy the Kuze Shrine.
+Reika now haunts the dreams of those who lost loved ones, luring them deeper into the Manor of Sleep, a manifestation of Kuze Shrine.
+Those who are drawn to the Manor's heart die in reality and turn to ash.

-Rei manages to reach the heart of the Manor of Sleep and defeat Reika, reuniting her spirit with that of Kaname and sending the two off into the afterlife.
+Miku is drawn by Mafuyu's spirit into the Manor, falling into a coma.
+Kei initially believes the ritual failed and attempts to reapply it in the dream, only to be confronted by Reika.
+Rei reaches the heart of the Manor of Sleep and pacifies Reika, sending her and Kaname into the afterlife.
 This lifts the curse and allows the spirits trapped in the Manor of Sleep to depart.
 Yuu appears and takes the tattoo curse from Rei before passing on.
 Both Rei and Miku wake from the dream, deciding to continue living despite the pain of their losses.
-Depending on whether Rei finds a set of key items in the Manor of Sleep on a second playthrough, Kei either succumbs to the curse, or wakes with Mio and introduces her to Rei and Miku.
+Depending on whether a set of key items is found in the Manor of Sleep on a second playthrough, Kei either succumbs to the curse, or wakes with Mio and introduces her to Rei and Miku.